 76. What are the adverse reactions of acetylcysteine?

-Bronchospasm (pretreat with bronchodilator), nausea, rhinorrhea, mucus plugging and used as an antidote for tylenol overdose.
+Bronchospasm (pretreat with a bronchodilator), nausea, rhinorrhea, mucus plugging, and it is also used as an antidote for acetaminophen (Tylenol) overdose.

 77. What is dornase alfa’s trade name and mechanism of action?